 The highest risk for dry socket is between days 2-3 after a tooth extraction.
 After 4 days, the risk of dry socket has passed.

 Dry socket pain can be treated at home and may resolve on its own within several days.
 Severe cases of dry socket, usually those that occur within the first day after tooth extraction, will need to be treated by your dentist.

 IF YOU PURCHASE A PRODUCT USING A LINK BELOW, WE MAY RECEIVE A SMALL COMMISSION AT NO ADDITIONAL COST TO YOU.
 READ OUR AD POLICY HERE.

-What is a dry socket?
+What is dry socket?

+When a tooth is extracted from the jawbone, a blood clot forms in the empty hole left behind.
 Removal of the tooth leaves an empty hole in the jawbone that quickly fills with blood, forming blood clot within the first 24 hours.

 Sometimes, the blood clot is jostled free within the first few hours or days following extraction.

 Without the blood clot present, the bone is fully exposed.
 This exposure causes intense pain that radiates up and down the face, as well as pain upon drinking cold water or breathing in cold air.